 In many ways, a sober living home is exactly what it sounds like.
 It’s a home exclusively for residents who are going through recovery, and is run by professionals who help them through the process.

-However, a sober living home is not a rehabilitation center, even though the staff are accredited substance abuse professionals.
+However, a sober living home is not a rehabilitation center.
 A rehab center administers treatment, whereas a sober home is meant to help people transition back into everyday life after they’ve left that treatment, and get their foot in the door of leading a productive life as part of a community.

 This is important because often, recovering substance abusers have nowhere to go after they’re released from rehab.
 Maybe they can’t go back home because they lived with other drug users, or they aren’t ready to live alone where they might be tempted to drink.